 Confront global health challenges and be prepared to support organizations and healthcare providers around the world.

 To apply for the Master of Health Administration program from The University of Scranton, you’ll need:

 - Bachelor’s degree from an accredited college or university

 - 3 years of professional or supervisory work experience

 - Statement of intent

 - 3 letters of recommendation, with at least 1 from a supervisor or other professional reference

 - Background check

 We strive to provide you with an affordable, high-quality education.
-That’s why we’re ranked a Best Value School, Regional Universities North, by U.S. News & World Report for 2020.See Tuition
+That’s why U.S. News & World Report ranked us a Best Value School and one of the top Regional Universities North for 2022.4See Tuition

 Faculty: Staffed With Real-World Leaders